devops329/devops/instruction/jestBasics/jestBasics.md

 ## Installing Jest

-In order to use Jest a your unit testing framework you need to first create an NPM project and install Jest package.
-Note that then installing we use the `-D` parameter to tell NPM that Jest is only used during development and it shouldn't be included in any production deployment.
+In order to use Jest as your unit testing framework you need to first create an NPM project and install the Jest package.
+Note that when installing, we use the `-D` parameter to tell NPM that Jest is only used during development and it shouldn't be included in any production deployment.

 ```sh
 mkdir jestExample && cd jestExample